Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 Web domain names can be protected under trademarks, but they’re also allocated on a “first to file” basis.

-Trade names can be associated with the trademark and can constitute industrial property.
+Trade names can be associated with trademarks and constitute industrial property.

 How To Enforce Intellectual Property Rights In Vietnam